 This section provides a tabulation of selected metric results drawn from across the modalities.
-First, Table 3 is a re-listing of the processing-parameter data found in Table 1, but sorted by Sample1 instead of Condition ID.
+First, Table 3 is a re-listing of the processing-parameter data found in Table 1, but sorted by Sample ID1 instead of Condition ID.
 Table 4 provides a tabulation of the example product metrics.
 Brief descriptions of each example product metric are given below.
 Additional information can be found in the associated appendices and references.
+Note that sample numbering continued from the prior work, starting here with SS37.